As the novel coronavirus continues its spread throughout the United States, economists predict a cooling as a result of its economic impact.

 New predictions include payroll growth to slow in 2020’s third quarter to a crawl, at only .3 percent.
 That rises to 1 percent through the end of the year and for 2021.
 Compared to last year’s expansion of 1.79 percent, it appears the UCLA’s economists anticipate considerable slowdown.

-However, they stopped short of predicting a full-on recession.
+However, they stopped short of predicting a complete recession.
 Their senior economist, David Shulman, wrote that the forecast rewrite is “an attempt to distill incomplete and rapidly evolving information.”
 He believes available information lacks enough data to back up claims of recession.
 Though, he doesn’t rule it out.
 “Time will tell,” he says.

 Countering the less dire predictions of UCLA’s economists, the chief economist for Bank of the West in San Francisco Scott Anderson suggests a greater probability of recession.